machinalis/iepy/docs/instantiation.rst

         }
     }

-You can change the engine to use, for example, PostgreSQL like this:
+For example, you can use PostgreSQL like this:

 ::